apache/helix/site-releases/trunk/src/site/markdown/Features.md

 #### HELIX EXECUTION MODE

-Idealstate is defined as the state of the DDS when all nodes are up and running and healthy.
+IdealState is defined as the state of the DDS when all nodes are up and running and healthy.
 Helix uses this as the target state of the system and computes the appropriate transitions needed in the system to bring it to a stable state.

 Helix supports 3 different execution modes which allows application to explicitly control the placement and state of the replica.

 ##### AUTO_REBALANCE

-When the idealstate mode is set to AUTO_REBALANCE, Helix controls both the location of the replica along with the state.
+When the IdealState mode is set to AUTO_REBALANCE, Helix controls both the location of the replica along with the state.
 This option is useful for applications where creation of a replica is not expensive.
 Example

 ```
 {